docstack/docstack/README.md

 This is achieved by placing a /docstack directory in each project wishing to be part of docstack.
 In that directory is a Dockerfile containing the instructions for building a Docker image for the project (and any sudry required files).

 Each of the repositories is then monitored by a Jenkins server.
-On every change, the Jenkins server will checkout the proejct, build a new Docker image and upload it to a repository.
+On every change, the Jenkins server will checkout the project, build a new Docker image and upload it to a repository.
 Over time, we plan to have Docker imags for latest as well as milestone and named OpenStack releases.

 Finally, the user uses the [Fig](http://orchardup.github.io/fig/) project to orchestrate their specific docstack set up.
 Fig defines the various Docker images needed (both projects and infrastructure).
 After checking out the docstack directory, the user can spin up a docstack by typing